pingancheng96/Bowling-Challenge/README.md

 Conceptually, it will be simpler and cleaner to encapsulate the relevant game information into a `BowlingScoreboard` class, and only expose methods for registering a roll, displaying the scoreboard, clearing the scoreboard, and fetching the current score.

-Inside the `BowlingScoreboard` class, we make another layer of abstraction to separate concepts related to frames into another class `Frame`.
-This is based on the fact that each game consists of ten frames, and displaying the scoreboard relies on the concept of frames.
-Furthermore, the evaluation of the current score also relies heavily on the frame type, i.e., open, spare, or strike.
-Finally, each frame is a relatively self-contained entity, i.e., it has its own rolls, types, etc, so it is convenient to consider each frame as an individual entity.
+Inside the `BowlingScoreboard` class, we make another layer of abstraction to separate frame-specific information and operations into another class `Frame`.
+This is based on the fact that each game consists of ten frames, and each frame is a relatively self-contained entity, i.e., it has its own rolls, types, etc. Furthermore, the calculation of the current score and the displaying of the scoreboard both rely heavily on the concept of frames.

 For convenience, we define a `FrameType` enum type, which consists of three values `FrameType.Open`, `FrameType.Spare`, `FrameType.Strike`.